jenvuong/devnotes/NOTES/command-line.md

 #### Why not just use the GUI?
 Why do we need to learn CLI if we can do the same tasks using the GUI?
 CLI can help us perform tasks more efficiently.
 Doing the same set of tasks through the GUI may require numerous clicks and sorting through crowds of windows.
 With CLI, a task can be executed with writing just a single line of code.
 With effort and habit in employing the Command Line, it will eventually become muscle-memory and improve our workflow.

-### What is the terminal?
+### What is the Terminal?
 The terminal is a text input and output environment.
-It is more simply the 'window' where we enter text inputs as commands.
+More simply put, it is the 'window' where we enter text inputs as commands.

 ### What is a Shell?
 A shell is a program that provides a user interface which handles inputs (commands) and outputs accordingly.
 A shell is the layer between the user and kernel.
 It acts as an interpreter which allows users to interact with the kernel from the command line.